 Research the service providers you’re considering to discover if they have any potential hidden fees, or if they provide enough customer support.
 Scalability needs to be weighed up too, particularly if your business is growing rapidly.

-As an entrepreneur, you already have so much on your plate that the last thing you probably want to think about is tech solutions.
-However, keeping customer and business information secure and accessible is a key factor in long-term success.
-Set up a hybrid cloud strategy this year, and you can sleep better knowing this side of business is taken care of.
+Keeping customer and business information secure and accessible is a key factor in long-term success.
+Set up a hybrid cloud strategy this year and you can sleep better knowing this side of business is taken care of.